Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:model}, the Hamiltonian corresponding to the model in Fig.~\ref{fig:schematicModel}, including interaction Hamiltonian with and without the RWA, is introduced.
+In Sec.~\ref{sec:model}, the Hamiltonian corresponding to the model in Fig.~\ref{fig:schematicModel} is introduced.
 The method we use in this study, FP-HEOM, is also briefly explained.
-Sections~\ref{sec:resultRWA}--\ref{sec:resultHCNOT} are devoted to numerical results.
-The simulation settings in those Sections correspond to the case (I)--(III) discussed above, respectively.
+Sections~\ref{sec:resultRWA}--\ref{sec:resultHCNOT} are devoted to numerical results and corresponding discussions.
+The simulation settings in those sections correspond to the case (I)--(III) discussed above, respectively.
 Finally, we draw conclusions in Sec.~\ref{sec:conclusion}.